resonantsky/Rhino3d-AutoHullLines/README.md

 A Rhino Python script for slicing hull geometries into clean sectional contours otherwise known as Hull Lines, Waterlines, Stations and Buttocks.

-You can use this script to project any form using fractions of the model boundaries to produce arrays of 3d parametric curves that form the contours.
+You can use this script to project any form using fractions, in this case metric, of the model boundaries to produce arrays of 3d parametric curves that form the contours.

 ## ✨ Features